What is the NASA Academy program?

 The NASA Academies at each NASA center will have different areas of focus: Space/Aerospace (NASA Academy), Robotics, Aeronautics, and Propulsion.
 Please visit NASA Education website for more information on the NASA Academy program.

-In the spirit of a NASA Aeronautics Academy, the Multidisciplinary Aeronautics Research Team Initiative (MARTI) has been offered to students since 2014.
-Please visit NASA Aeronautics Research Directorate for more information about MARTI programs.
+In the spirit of a NASA Aeronautics Academy, the Multidisciplinary Aeronautics Research Team Initiative (MARTI) was offered to students from 2015-2016 but is now offered as the NASA Aeronautics Academy again.
+Please visit NASA Aeronautics Research Directorate for more information about Aeronautics Academy programs.